mitra42/webForth/DESIGN.md

 Welcome to my basic design document for WebForth.

-Currently it is not in a particularly useful order, in part because I haven't found an easy way to provide a linear reading order without needing to look ahead.
+Currently, it is not in a particularly useful order, in part because I haven't found an easy way to provide a linear reading order without needing to look ahead.

 ## Key Concepts